 - Collect and check all your words for your name

-- Reading a dictionary (No jokes, this is how I named my personal blog OnlineGusto)
+- Read a dictionary (No jokes, this is how I named my personal blog OnlineGusto)

-You can use Google trends to find out what search is increasing and what is decreasing.
-You generally dont want to go into a business that has passed its peak.
+You can use Google trends to find out what search terms are increasing and what is decreasing.
+You generally don’t want to go into a business that has passed its peak.

-Now you have a few names that you like you need to check them on social media and domain names, so many people have told me they do this individually.
+Now that you have a few names that you like, you need to check them on social media and domain names.
+So many people have told me they do this individually.

-There are easier ways guys. www.namechck.com checks the name you want on EVERY social media network you can think of and checks the domain.
-It’s the best and first tool you should be using when checking for a name.
+There are easier ways, guys. www.namechck.com checks the name you want on every social media network you can think of and also checks the domain.
+It’s the best, and first, tool you should be using when checking for a name.

-Ok there are a few ways to do this, you can Google your name and see who comes up first and do an assessment like , search your idea with different phrases a vast of time over, make sure no one is doing it, or make a comprehensive list of all the people who are.
+Ok, so there are a few ways to do this.
+You can Google your name and see who comes up first, then do an assessment.
+Like, search your idea with different phrases to make sure no one is doing it, or make a comprehensive list of all the people who are.
 Now you have lightly assessed your competitors.

-Also see if any of their names are write on top with the worlds “ad or sponsored” these would be the companies paying for advertising and you would be some of your biggest online competition
+Also, see if any of their names are on top of Google with the words “ad” or “sponsored”.
+These would be the companies paying for advertising and would be some of your biggest online competition

 NamingMatters will give you a snapshot of the current naming landscape vs your query.